amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 Mesh
 #####

+ Simple wrapper that takes a ParameterList and generates all needed meshes.
 All processes are simulated on a domain, which is discretized through a mesh.

 Multiple domains and therefore meshes can be used in a single simulation, and multiple meshes can be constructed on the fly.